rememberSoftwares/yacana/README.md

 The answer is 4
 ```

-The Agent's History contains the two messages we manualy added.
+The Agent's History successfully contains the two messages we manually added.

-ℹ️ Note that the History doesn't have to be empty to use this.
-The .add() method only appends your messages to the end of the current History.
+ℹ️ The `.add()` method can only **append** messages to the end of the History.

-⚠️ Though, try to keep the alternation of USER and ASSISTANT as this is how "instruct" LLMs have been trained.
+⚠️ Try to keep the alternation of USER and ASSISTANT as this is how "instruct" LLMs have been trained.

 ---

-Let's see a 0 shot example asking for a json output extracted from a given sentence:
+Let's see a 0-shot example asking for a JSON output extracted from a given sentence:

 ```python
 agent1 = Agent("Ai assistant", "llama3:8b")